 - AT&T OfficeDirect – Available for any AT&T wireless voice-enabled device.
 Select OfficeDirect plans include an intelligent call routing feature that enables you to route calls over its qualified AT&T wireless services based on customer-determined routing policies.2

 Enable your business of tomorrow

-With the world’s leading global IP network, a broad portfolio of enterprise solutions and a variety of FMC offerings, AT&T can help you take your voice and your business to new places.
+With the world’s leading global IP network, a broad portfolio of enterprise solutions and AT&T OfficeDirect can help you take your voice and your business to new places.

 1 Requires IP Flexible Reach Service (“IP Flex”) or ISDN Primary Rate Interface (“ISDN PRI”)

 2Requires AT&T IP Flexible Reach, AT&T SDN VTNS or AT&T SDN OneNet.